JanWilczek/wolf-sound-blog/_posts/podcast/2024-06-22-gustav-andersson.md

 One of [my top 10 Audio Developer Conference 2023 talks]({% post_url collections.posts, 'programming-in-general/2024-01-11-top-10-audio-developer-conference-2023-talks.md' %}) was [Gustav Andersson’s talk on optimizing C++ audio code](https://youtu.be/HdyiQLQCvfs?si=0Yi26KVDWurYweUf).

-This makes it all the more exciting to have Gustav on the show!
+This made it all the more exciting to have Gustav on the show!

 **Gustav Andersson** is a Swedish senior C++ audio developer at Elk Audio.
 He has worked on their Sensus guitar featuring a rich set of controls, Elk Audio OS for embedded platforms, Sushi digital audio workstation, and Elk Live software for live music collaboration over the internet.

-Having studied Electrical Engineering and Digital Signal Processing Gustav had been looking for a very long time to get into the audio industry.
+Having studied Electrical Engineering and Digital Signal Processing, Gustav had been looking for a very long time to get into the audio industry.
 As for many developers, getting his first audio-related job was like a dream come true.

 In his free time, Gustav plays and composes his own music.

-In the interview, we discuss Gustav’s story, his journey to learn audio programming in C++, and his software projects, including his personal plugin.
-We don’t shy away from software engineering details and architectural challenges of complex software like a DAW.
+In the interview, we discuss Gustav’s story, his journey to learn audio programming in C++, and his software projects, including his own plugin.
+We don’t shy away from software engineering details and architectural challenges of complex software like DAWs.

 We mention a ton of resources and tips for learning real-time & scalable audio C++, so stay tuned for these!